Laissez les bons temps rouler with this traditional New Orleans King Cake! This easy, festive recipe is perfect for celebrating Mardi Gras.

-The King Cake came to New Orleans from France in the 1870’s, and it honors the three kings who visited the baby Jesus.
-Traditionally, a dried pea, coin or plastic baby is hidden in the cake to represent the Christ child.
-Whoever finds the token in their piece of cake is said to have a year of good luck.
-The King Cake is shaped like a crown and is decorated in the “royal” colors – violet (justice), gold (power) and green (faith).
-These three colors are also the official colors of Mardi Gras.
+For a little interesting historical background, the king cake came to New Orleans from France in the 1870s and honors the three kings who visited the baby Jesus.
+Traditionally, a dried pea, coin, or plastic baby is hidden in the cake to represent the Christ child.
+Whoever finds the token in their piece of cake is said to have a year of good luck!
+(Of course, you don’t have to add the token, but if you have little ones, it could be especially fun.)

-Traditional New Orleans King Cake
+For this New Orleans King Cake recipe, you’ll need …

 For the cake: